Code-Institute-Submissions/CI_InteractiveFrontend/README.md

 ### *Let's learn about cats!*

 ## Features
+- Charts created using d3.js, dc.js and crossfilter
+- Interactive filtering of data reflected in a datatable
+   > The datatable clearly displays the information available and offers an external link to the associated wikipedia page for more details
+- Revolving quotes and information snippets at the top of the page
+- Disclaimer page
+- Drawings and pictures

 ## Functionality of the project
-[x] Incorporate links or buttons to allow your user to navigate the site and reset/control the site functionality.
+I incorporated links and buttons to allow your user to navigate the site, along with an easier control of the site functionality.

-[x] Use semantic HTML5 elements to structure your HTML code better.

-[x] Make sure your site is as responsive as possible.
-You can test this by checking the site on different screen sizes and browsers.
-Please note that if you are building a data dashboard, only your chart containers are expected to be responsive.
+I endeavoured to make the site is as responsive as possible, however I realised that the best user experience with charts necessitated a bigger screen than most smartphones.
 Charts using D3.js are not responsive as they are designed for desktop or large-screen viewing.
+I tested this by checking the site on different screen sizes and browsers.

+My chart containers are responsive however and will be displayed differently at the medium and large breaking points.
+Charts using D3.js are not responsive as they are designed for desktop or large-screen viewing.

+I included a message to invite visitors back to the site using a bigger viewport.

 ## Process
  I wrote down user stories and created a wireframe before embarking on full-blown development.
 ### *Meet our Users*